All bills

 The Bottom Line

-If your catalytic converter is stolen or breaks, current Colorado law forces you to buy a strict, often-backordered California-standard replacement.
-This bill gives you a temporary pass to use a standard federal replacement if you can't find the California one, provided you jump through a few hoops.
-Oh, and your mechanic will be legally required to pitch you on buying an EV before they fix your car.
+If your catalytic converter gets stolen or mechanically fails, current state law forces you to buy an expensive, often backordered replacement that meets strict emissions rules.
+This bill creates a temporary workaround allowing you to install a cheaper, federally compliant part instead—but your mechanic will be legally required to pitch you on buying an EV before they do the work.

 What This Bill Actually Does